awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 + Your instance receives a custom private DNS hostname if you've specified a custom domain name in your [DHCP options set](VPC_DHCP_Options.md)\.
 If you are not using the Amazon\-provided DNS server, your custom domain name servers must resolve the hostname as appropriate\.

 By default, both attributes are set to `true` in a default VPC or a VPC created by the VPC wizard\.
 By default, only the `enableDnsSupport` attribute is set to `true` in a VPC created on the **Your VPCs** page of the VPC console or using the AWS CLI, API, or an AWS SDK\.

+**Important**
+If you use custom DNS domain names defined in a private hosted zone in Amazon Route 53, the `enableDnsHostnames` and `enableDnsSupport` attributes must be set to `true`\.

 The Amazon DNS server can resolve private DNS hostnames to private IPv4 addresses for all address spaces, including where the IPv4 address range of your VPC falls outside of the private IPv4 addresses ranges specified by [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html)\.